IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 ```
 dopattern.sh -o 50 'gfp_lnearneighbours_standard -p iwsplit%.gfp -n 1 chembl.gfp > iwsplit%.nn'
 ```
-when the execution directed to a cluster.
+with the execution directed to a cluster, for simultaneous processing.

 These individual .nn files can be collated with nplotnn